List of Major League Baseball awards: Gold Glove

 The Rawlings Gold Glove Award, usually referred to as the Gold Glove, is the award given annually to the players judged to have exhibited superior individual fielding performances at each fielding position in both the National and American Leagues, as voted by the managers and coaches in each league.
 Managers are not permitted to vote for their own players.
-Eighteen Gold Gloves are awarded each year (with the exception of 1957, 1985 and 2007), one at each of the nine positions in each league.
+Twenty Gold Gloves are awarded each year: one at each of the nine positions, plus one for a utility player, in each league.

 Silver Slugger

 The Silver Slugger Award is awarded annually to the best offensive player at each position in both the American League and the National League, as determined by Major League Baseball's coaches and managers.
 These voters consider several offensive categories in selecting the winners, including batting average, slugging percentage, and on-base percentage, in addition to "coaches' and managers' general impressions of a player's overall offensive value".
-As with the Gold Glove, the prize is presented to outfielders irrespective of their specific position.
-Additionally, pitchers do not receive a Silver Slugger Award; lineups include a designated hitter, who replaces the pitcher in the batting order, so the designated hitter receives the award instead.
+As with the Gold Glove, the prize is presented to outfielders irrespective of their specific position, and an additional award is presented to a utility player in each league.
+Pitchers do not receive a Silver Slugger Award; an award is given to one designated hitter in each league, instead.